Neutis/neutis-docs/docs/connectivity/usb-ethernet.md

 ### Connect

-Now you can connect to your Neutis over ssh:
+Now you can connect to Neutis over ssh:

 ```bash